nemonik/hands-on-DevOps/readme.md

 - If upon executing `inspec` it errors out with

-  > Could not fetch inspec profile in "inspec.rb"
+  > Could not fetch inspec profile in "InSpec.Rb"

   Then you are not in the correct folder.
 You need to be in the root of the `helloworld-web` directory of your project.

 #### 8.11.19.3.
 The results

-The result will be a comparsion of the expected state against the current state of the container and will resemble
+The result will be a comparison of the expected state against the current state of the container and will resemble

 ```
 [vagrant@development helloworld-web]$ inspec exec helloworld